JarneDM/Boardly/README.md

 - [ x ] filter tasks on project
 - [ x ] add filtering
 - [ x ] add data to db when rendering boardly if db is empty
+- [ x ] render labels from db instead of hard coded